« View All Posts

 As a doctor in Central Minnesota, I work with truck drivers often — whether I’m performing a Department of Transportation (DOT) physical to help them earn a medical card or advising them on how to manage a medical condition.

-In this article, I’ll discuss the common mental health challenges I talk about with drivers daily.
-I’ll discuss strategies and resources to address these issues.
+In this article, I’ll discuss the common mental health challenges I talk about with drivers daily, including:

 It's time to break the stigma surrounding mental health and provide you and drivers just like you with the tools you need to maintain your well-being.